Catalonia's independence standoff: What's next?

 What comes next?

+Catalania's main opposition group called on civil servants to peacefully resist against orders from Madrid.

+Spanish Prime Minister Mariano Rajoy called for a regional election on December 21.

-Never invoked before, Article 155 of the 1978 Spanish constitution is the legal mechanism under which Catalonia's autonomy can be suspended.
+Article 155 of the 1978 Spanish constitution has never been used before.
 It allows the central government to take back control of regions, such as Catalonia and the Basque Country, that were granted sweeping freedoms after the 1975 downfall of the Franco dictatorship, if they act beyond the law or threaten the national interest.

-Such a step would almost certainly mean officers from the Guardia Civil, the national security force, being deployed once again in the streets of Catalonia, a provocative act that risks sparking violence.

-The Madrid government said it was moving ahead with triggering Article 155 to restore "constitutional order" and to protect the interests of all Spanish people, including Catalans.
+The Madrid government said it was moving ahead with triggering Article 155 to protect the interests of all Spanish people, including Catalans.
+"Spain is a serious country and a great nation and we will not tolerate that a few people try liquidate our constitution," Rajoy told journalists on Friday.

 More than 2.25 million people turned out to cast their ballot in the October 1 referendum, with the regional government reporting that 90% of voters were in favor of a split from Madrid.
 But the turnout was low -- around 43% of the voter roll -- which Catalan officials blamed on the central government's efforts to stop the vote.